Free Printable: Low Carb & Keto Food ListGet It Now

 - Easy Carne Asada – This recipe makes the best beef lettuce wraps!
 It pairs perfectly with Mexican fillings, like cilantro, avocado, red onions, jalapenos, etc.

-- Ground Beef with Low Carb Taco Seasoning – Serve up classic ground beef tacos as delicious lettuce wraps instead of the taco shells!
+- Ground Beef with my homemade Taco Seasoning recipe – Serve up classic ground beef tacos as delicious lettuce wraps instead of the taco shells!
 Don’t forget the salsa and sour cream.

-- Crock Pot Slow Cooker Crack Chicken – Addicting keto crack chicken stuffed inside lettuce leaves?
-SO good!
+- Crock Pot Slow Cooker Crack Chicken – So good stuffed inside lettuce leaves.

 - Pork Belly Tacos – This easy pork belly taco recipe will blow you away!
 Just make ’em into easy lettuce wraps instead of higher carb tortillas.